-Budgeting is a lifelong skill that will help them avoid debt and start them on their way to achieving their longer term goals.
-You Need a Budget works great for setting up new budgeters and is my favorite budget app.
-If you have a family account you can set our teenager up with their own budget for free on your account to gain practice!
+Budgeting is a lifelong skill that will help them avoid debt and start them on their way to achieving their longer-term goals.
+You Need a Budget is excellent for setting up new budgeters and is my favorite budget app.
+If you have a family account, you can set your teenager up with their own budget for free on your account to gain practice!

 2 – How to invest for their future

-Young adults have the most powerful financial asset on their side – time.
-If your child didn’t have personal finance education in school (they probably didn’t!) they may not know the power of exponential growth and compound interest.
+Young adults have the most potent financial asset on their side – time.
+If your child didn’t have personal finance education in school (they probably didn’t!), they may not know the power of exponential growth and compound interest.
 Teach it to them early to give them a chance to shine!